mateuszdoktor/club-website/README.md

 ## 📌 About

-**Real Madrid Fanpage** is a fullstack football web application built with Next.js App Router and TailwindCSS, designed to deliver up-to-date football content, Real Madrid stats, and match info.
+Madridista is a fullstack web application dedicated to Real Madrid supporters.
+It offers live match updates, detailed player and team statistics, and the latest football news.

-The app combines external football and news APIs with internal content management, and even includes basic user account support for login and registration.
+The platform integrates real-time data from external football and news APIs, while also supporting internal content management.
+Users can create accounts, log in, and share their thoughts in comment.
 ---

 ## 🧠 Key Features